 An article in the Daily Mail titled Cannabis oil could treat epilepsy explains the recent study this way:

 “Cannabis oil could be used to treat the rarest and most severe forms of epilepsy.
 Known as CBD, the chemical has been incorporated within a new drug, called Epidiolex.

-In early trials, the experimental drug was given to sufferers of Lennox-Gastaut syndrome, a form of epilepsy which triggers severe seizures.
+In early trials, the experimental drug was given to sufferers of Lennox-Gastaut syndrome, a form of epilepsy that triggers severe seizures.
 Patients treated with the cannabis-derived compound experienced a 41.9 percent reduction in ‘drop seizures’—a type of fit that results in severe loss of muscle control and balance.

 Crucially, cannabidiol oil does not contain any THC, the psychoactive component of cannabis.
 In other words, CBD does not get you high.

-In the latest study researchers looked at patients who suffer from Lennox-Gastaut, a severe form of epilepsy which causes extreme seizures and significant mental disability.
-There are currently six medications approved to treat this condition, but patients are often still struck down with extreme bouts of fitting.
+In the latest study researchers looked at patients who suffer from Lennox-Gastaut, a severe form of epilepsy that causes extreme seizures and significant mental disability.
+There are currently six medications approved to treat this condition, but patients are often still struck down with extreme bouts of the fitting.

 This study, led by Orrin Devinsky, professor of neurology, neurosurgery, and psychiatry at NYU School of Medicine, took 225 patients with the condition.
 These people ranged in age from two to 55 and were found around the world.

 As part of the double-blind study, 76 patients received a large dose, 73 received a moderate dose, and 76 were given a placebo.
 Over 14 weeks of using cannabis oil, the drop in seizures was 41.9 percent, 37.2 percent, and 17.2 percent respectively.”

 Findings of the Epidiolex Study